DaveRendell/m9bot/README.md

 - Set your birthday to get birthday notifications: post a message on Discord with the format `set birthday YYYY-MM-DD`.
 The bot will reply if your message was successfully added.
+- Pin messages by reacting with the 📌 emoji (may not work great for older messages)
 - More to come...

 ## Development